 It was Prom Night on Project Runway this week, and it proved to be a night some designers won't want to remember.
 We enjoyed the top ten list format last week, so we're stealing the idea again.
 Here now, from the home office in Penland, North Carolina, the Top Ten Moments Episode Seven:

-"Look, I know Jersey proms, and if all goes well you can use this as your maternity dress afterward --"
+"Look, I know Jersey proms, and if all goes well you can use this as your maternity dress afterward --" 10) One of the most important days in a woman's life?
+As we noted in

-10) One of the most important days in a woman's life?
-As we noted in our preview, wha-huh?
-Prom may be one of the biggest events in a high school girl's life, but please--besides some tedious fumblings in the back seats of cars there really shouldn't be much you look back on in high school as "the most important" anything in your life.
+high school girl's life, but please--besides some tedious fumblings in the back seats of cars there really shouldn't be much you look back on in high school as "the most important" anything in your life.
 And as reader Anne pointed out, how wrong is it to encourage this kind of thinking in young women?
 Prom can be fun, but it shouldn't be a young woman's end-all, be-all.
 Prom is something you look back and laugh at, not something to fixate on as one of those moments in time where everything must be perfect and timeless.
 It's that kind of thinking that leads to insanity like that "My Sweet 16" show.

 9) Embarrassment that lasts a lifetime.
 We didn't have to go further than the designers to prove Heidi's words wrong.
 How many of them really looked back on their proms as "one of the most important days" in their lives?
 Well, none of them, actually.
 But it was sure fun to hear their stories.
 Sweet P told us she had a great time at her prom, and then waved off the hot flashes.
 Chris stayed home and watched old movies and drank beer.
 Kit was a prom princess. (!)
 "It was very Orange County," she says.
 Christian?
 He was the best dressed person at his prom.
 He knows because there was a vote.
 It was a great idea for the producers to dig up embarrassing pics.
 And speaking of embarrassment, we're pretty sure the girl who wore Victorya's dress is already regretting flashing that peace sign--or was it a V for Victorya?--at the end of her runway walk.